Find Trade Skills Schools

 • Content Editor

 In 2016, there was an estimated number of 14,200 jobs in the United States for Proofreader or Copy Marker.
 New jobs are being produced at a rate of 1.4% which is below the national average.
 The Bureau of Labor Statistics predicts 200 new jobs for Proofreader or Copy Marker by 2026.
-Due to new job openings and attrition, there will be an average of 2,200 job openings in this field each year.
+There will be an estimated 2,200 positions for Proofreader or Copy Marker per year.

 undefined